How to post signals?

 Admins can specify a buy zone (a range) rather than a fixed entry price.
 Example:

-When a signal is published directly in the channel (Free Text Signal), there is a dynamic “Close Trade on Take Profit\SL before Entry” mechanism enabled:
+When a signal is published directly in the channel (Free Text Signal), a dynamic “Close Trade on Take Profit\SL before Entry” mechanism is enabled:

 If the signal was posted when the current market price is above the price of the first TP minus 0.5%, we assume this signal was created for the future and we won’t close it if reached Take Profit\SL before Entry.